christinaqiu3/Project3-CUDA-Path-Tracer/README.md

 If you did something to accelerate the feature, what did you do and why?
 Compare your GPU version of the feature to a HYPOTHETICAL CPU version (you don't have to implement it!).
 Does it benefit or suffer from being implemented on the GPU?
 How might this feature be optimized beyond your current implementation?

-Don't talk about it like it's an assignment - don't say what is and isn't "extra" or "extra credit."
-Talk about what you accomplished.
-Be sure to back your claims for optimization with numbers and comparisons.